 - Logan Brown Restaurant and Bar, Wellington – This eatery has gotten Wellington’s restaurant scene buzzing by serving game, seafood, and beef with skill and flair.
-Make sure to try the New Zealand cheese selections, which will give world travelers a taste of one of the things this little country does best.
+Make sure to try the NZ cheese selections, which will give world travelers a taste of one of the things this little country does best.

-- Sepia, Sydney – This restaurant is consistently rated as one of the best in the world, so the price per plate is well worth the splurge.
+- Sepia, Sydney – This restaurant is consistently rated as one of the best in the world.
+So, the price per plate is well worth the splurge.
 The menu is constantly changing and evolving according to the chef’s whims, innovations, and his current favorite ingredients.
 The menu is laid out via multi-course options that are charged per person.
 There is a lounge if you are unable to secure a coveted table in the restaurant.

 - Cutler & Co., Melbourne– It is self-described as modern fine dining, and the critics unanimously agree that they are serving up exceptional food.
 It is located in an old metal works factory with an open floor plan that really works as it is softened by lovely colors and touches of nature.
 Instead of offering a laundry list of a la carte options, they focus on nailing four or so beautiful selections for each course, featuring fish, beef, chicken, and vegetables.